How To Visit Arches National Park In The Winter

 The park can get rather busy in the summer in addition to being stupid hot.
 Winter, fall, or spring is the way to go.
 If you do visit Arches in the summer expect long lines between 8 a.m. to 3 p.m.

 We just recently visited the park in February and it was perfect.
 Great temps, a dusting of snow, and almost no people.
-This chart below
+This chart below showing the daily vehicle entrances I found quite amazing.
+Over 3,000 vehicles through the park in a day!

 - Private Vehicle – $30.00 – Admits one private, non-commercial vehicle (15 passenger capacity or less) and all its occupants.